Mac Won’t Turn On? A Professional Guide to Troubleshooting & Data Recovery

 Check for Signs of Life (Even Without Display)

-• Listen Carefully: Press the power button.
-Do you hear a startup chime (older Macs), fan spinning, or drive noises (if it has an HDD)?
+• Press the power button.
+Do you hear fans, startup chimes, or drive activity?

 Logic Board Failure (Most Common)